Unity-Environmental-University/LXD-Documentation/SME Orientation/Coming Prepared to first meeting/What-to-Expect-when-SMEing-a-Unity-DE-Course.md

    necessary for the rubric.
    - Discussions: At least one discussion is required each week.
 These will also need written descriptions and instructions.
-Discussions require an initial post and at least 2 responses to other students’ posts.
+Discussions require an initial post and at least 2 responses to other students' posts.
    - Quizzes: Quizzes are generally low stakes, and can be created using a variety of formats, including Multiple Choice, Short Answer, True/False, Essay Questions etc. These are not required, but if you create a quiz, you